amitds1997/remote-nvim.nvim/NEW_README.md

 and [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers)
 to Neovim (just like VSCode).

-_**This plugin is still under initial development.
+_**This plugin has not yet reached maturity.
 So, breaking changes are expected.
 Any such change would be communicated through [this GitHub discussion](https://github.com/amitds1997/remote-nvim.nvim/discussions/78).**_

 ## ✨ Features